High-Yield Savings Accounts: Are They Worth It?

 Real-world data from the FDIC shows a staggering disparity between top-tier digital banks and the "Big Four."
 While the federal funds rate has fluctuated, high-yield leaders like Marcus by Goldman Sachs or Ally Bank consistently maintain rates that are 10x to 15x higher than the national average.

-Critical Errors in Cash Management
+Cash Management Errors

 The most damaging mistake savers make is the "convenience tax"—staying with a bank simply because their checking account is already there.
 This lack of movement results in "silent inflation," where the rising cost of goods outpaces your interest earnings, effectively shrinking your wealth every month.